-According to the Nomination Committee's charter, the members of the committee are appointed by the Board annually for a term ending at the closing of the Annual General Meeting of shareholders following the appointment.
+According to the Nomination Committee's charter, the members of the committee are appointed by the Board annually for a term ending when the Board has elected the next Nomination Committee.
 For the appointments, the Board shall hear the views of the largest shareholders in the shareholder register by the number of votes about the composition of the committee.
 The hearing takes place at a meeting to which the twenty (20) largest registered shareholders by the number of votes shall be invited.
 Shareholders not entitled to participate in General Meetings on the basis of their shareholdings are, however, disregarded in calculating the largest shareholders.